-The Hood College Registrar’s Office provides services to veterans and dependents of veterans eligible for veterans educational benefits.
+The Hood College Financial Aid Office provides services to veterans and dependents of veterans eligible for educational benefits.
 Please take a moment to read the requirements and procedures for filing for these benefits.

 - Chapter 30, Montgomery GI Bill